Anirudh-Prakash/stock-price-prediction/README.md

 # stock-price-prediction
-A Python program to predict the next 30 days stock prices based on the historic data.
+A Python script to predict the next 30 days stock prices based on the historic data.
+This script can be edited to predict the stock price for the next day with higher accuracy.

 ## Requirements
 * Numpy